 Metro Exodus story

 The game picks up a little while after Metro: Last Light’s ‘enlightened’ ending, which the team considers canon.
-We’ll still be playing as Artyom, who is now married to Anna, but this time we’ll be setting out from Moscow and traveling East across Russia by rail in order to find somewhere safe to live.
+We’ll still be playing as Artyom, who is now married to Anna, but this time we’ll be setting out from Moscow and travelling East across Russia by rail in order to find somewhere safe to live.

 Metro Exodus trailers